Paws for thought as new year begins

 Wicksteed Charitable Trust

-The Wicksteed Charitable Trust receives no regular external funding to help maintain the park as a truly unique, freely accessible public space.
+Wicksteed Park is cared for by the Wicksteed Charitable Trust which maintains the park as a truly unique, freely accessible public space.
 You can help to preserve the park for future generations by making donations.
 All money raised is used to help maintain the park and its grounds.
+Donations can be made by visiting our reception.
+Car parking charges made whilst visiting the site also supports Wicksteed Charitable Trust in maintaining and preserving Wicksteed Park.

 Other News